-- Suspend 39 grams in 1000 ml distilled water.
+- Suspend 39 grams of dehydrated media (supplied by commercial suppliers) in 1000 ml of distilled water.
 Heat to boiling to dissolve the medium completely.

 - Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.
 Mix well before dispensing.

 - In specific work, when pH 3.5 is required, the medium should be acidified with sterile 10% tartaric acid.
-The amount of acid required for 100 ml. of sterile, cooled medium is approximately 1ml.
-Do not heat the medium after addition of the acid.
+The amount of acid required for 100 ml. of sterile, cooled medium is approximately 1 ml.
+Do not heat the medium after the addition of the acid.

-- For processing of specimen, streak the specimen onto the medium with a sterile inoculating loop in order to obtain isolated colonies.
+- To process the specimen, streak the specimen onto the medium with a sterile inoculating loop to obtain isolated colonies.

 - Incubate the plates at 25 – 30°C in an inverted position (agar side up) with increased humidity.

-- Cultures should be examined at least weekly for fungal growth and should be held for 4 – 6 weeks before being reported as negative.
+- Cultures should be examined weekly for fungal growth and held for 4 – 6 weeks before being reported as negative.